hunner/zmk-taipo/README.md

 1. Add this repository as a west project (commonly at `modules/zmk/taipo`)
 2. In your keymap, include key-labels
-3. Define a layer called `TAIPO` and assign it a layer number
+3. Define a layer called `TAIPO` and assign it a layer number.
+The layer can use all `&none` bindings since taipo.dtsi will override them with combos.
 4. Include the core Taipo combos DTSI file
 5. Include optional feature files as needed